National Environmental Public Health Internship Program (NEPHIP)

-NEHA administers the National Environmental Public Health Internship Program (NEPHIP) with funding from CDC Environmental Health Services Branch.
+NEHA administers the National Environmental Public Health Internship Program (NEPHIP) is supported by cooperative agreement CDC-RFA-OT18-1802.

 The purpose of NEPHIP is to encourage environmental health students to consider careers at local, state, or tribal environmental public health departments following graduation.
 Through this internship program, students will be exposed to the exciting career opportunities, benefits, and challenges of working with environmental public health agencies throughout the U.S.

 Students who apply must be from National Environmental Health Science and Protection Accreditation Council (EHAC) accredited environmental health academic programs.
-Selected students will receive a stipend of $4,000 ($400 per week) to complete a 10-week internship.
-An additional stipend is available to cover the costs if the student relocates for the internship.
+Selected students will receive a base stipend of $4,000 ($400 per week) for undergraduate and $6000 ($600 per week) for graduate students to complete a 10-week internship.
+An additional relocation stipend is available to cover the costs if the student relocates for the internship.

 NEHA ‘s role in NEPHIP is to help build new relationships between accredited environmental health academic programs and local, state, and tribal environmental public health departments.

 In this role NEHA: